phycoding/my_first_blog/README.md

 # my_first_blog
-This repository shows information about how to install streamlit in google colab and run it without any local computer and pc To know every thing you need to know that what is streamlit is?
+This repository shows information about how to install Streamlit in google Colab and run it without any local computer and pc To know everything, you need to know that what is Streamlit is?
-Ans - So basically streamlit is a platform where you can share your data apps without any experience in frontend and backend web devlopment.
-It is a great platform which save your time without increasing your stress level, So that you could solve bigger problem.
+Ans - So basically, Streamlit is a platform where you can share your data apps without any experience in frontend and backend web development.
+It is a great platform that saves your time without increasing your stress level So that, you could solve bigger problems.
-Google colab is also a best platform for poor data scientist who want to be perfect without spending a panny and rupee. so this code blocks also allow you to use this two great tool with out spending a rupee.
+Google colab is also the best platform for a poor data scientist who wants to be perfect without spending a penny and rupee.
+These code blocks also allow you to use these two great tools without spending a rupee.

 Thank You,

 Yours Phycoding